-Armi Millare is a singer/songwriter from electronic-rock band Up Dharma Down or UDD as they are called by their devoted fan base in Asia.
+Armi Millare is a singer/songwriter formerly a part of the electronic-rock band Up Dharma Down or UDD as they are called by their devoted fan base in Asia.

 Since 2006, she has released three albums with her band and toured extensively around the world (including Asia, the Middle East, US and Canada).
 The BBC tagged them as the “Asian band to most likely to cross over North American shores” while Time Magazine has called the band’s music “genre-defying” as well as “both thoughtful and sensual.”
 Her work with the band has garnered critical praise from artists such as Tim Bowness of No Man, Curt Smith of Tears for Fears, and a collaborative track with Scotland’s Paul Buchanan of The Blue Nile.